-Historical exploration work on the property identified porphyry style copper mineralization is best developed around two intrusive stocks: The Canyon stock and the Oro Rico stock.
+Historical exploration work on the property identified that porphyry style copper mineralization is best developed around two intrusive stocks: The Canyon stock and the Oro Rico stock.
 Both stocks have mineralization at surface consisting of chalcopyrite, accompanied by disseminated magnetite, minor pyrite, and local sparse bornite and molybdenum.
 Additionally, a large 1,400m by 850m elongate >3% pyrite halo overlies the prospect suggesting significant porphyry mineralization may remain untested under cover.

-Historical exploration on the property includes detailed geological and alteration mapping, surface geochemistry, and an induced polarization geophysical survey to the west of known mineralization.
-Additionally, there are two separate phases of exploration drilling on the property consisting of 20 diamond drill holes totaling 6,640 meters.
-The first drill campaign was completed in 2007 and consisted of 11 drill holes (two abandoned) for 2,552 meters.
+A total of 23 drill holes have been completed on the project between 2007 and 2018 for a total of 7,600m.
+The first drill campaign was completed by the Company in 2007 and consisted of 11 drill holes (two abandoned) for 2,552 meters.
 This program focused exclusively on defining and exploring the copper-gold-porphyry system at Esperanza.
-The second drill campaign in 2011 consisted of 9 drill holes for 4,088 meters and was focused exclusively on exploration within the peripheral epithermal gold system.
+The second drill campaign was conducted by Kestrel Gold in 2011 and consisted of 9 drill holes for 4,088 meters and was focused exclusively on exploration within the peripheral epithermal gold system.